dmbarbour/wikilon/docs/AwelonLang.md

 Evaluating the outer program before values gives us the greatest opportunity to drop values or annotate them with memoization or other features.
 Evaluation before copy resists introduction of rework without introducing need for memoization, and covers the common case.
 Final values are reduced because we assume the program as a whole might be copied for use in many locations.

 This is just a recommended default strategy.
-A runtime can adjust this at its own discretion for performance, or enable tuning via annotations.
-With annotations we can precisely defer computations, control linking, leverage parallelism, memoize results for incremental computing, stow large data to work with limited memory, fail-fast in case of obvious errors, enable visible optimizations, request JIT compilation.
+A runtime can adjust this at its own discretion (so long as it preserves semantics) and support annotations to adjust evaluation.
+With annotations we can precisely defer computations, control linking, leverage parallelism, memoize results for incremental computing, stow large but infrequently referenced data to disk, fail-fast in case of obvious errors, enable visible optimizations, request JIT compilation.
 And so on.
 See also *Optimization*, below.

 ## Value Words